chuongmep/bim42.github.io/_posts/2014-12-09-creating-a-report-from-a-bcf-file.md

 snapshot.png is the first image associated with the note, and an essential part of my report too.

 Finally, the viewpoint.bcfv store information about the position of the camera used to capture the snapshot.
-Since the very point of my report is to work outside the model, I won&#8217;t use it here.
+Since the very point of my report is to work outside the model, I won't use it here.

 I use the XSD Schema provided by [Building Smart](http://www.buildingsmart-tech.org/specifications/bcf-releases) to create my C# classes and serialize the markup.bcf file.